Alexander County License Hearing Guide

 If You Refused Testing

-Refusing to submit to a breath or blood test carries a harsher penalty than failing the test.
-Under North Carolina's implied consent law, by driving on the state's roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusing to submit to a breath or blood test carries a longer license suspension under North Carolina's implied consent law.
+By driving on North Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing results in an immediate, longer suspension period.

 The ALR/Administrative Hearing